Darin Morgan Cylinder Heads

 • Pressure Recovery Dynamics (Analysis of its effects on power)

-• Proper port sizing (Overview of air speed in the induction system)
+• Proper port sizing (Air speed in the induction system)

 • What is the correct valve job for your application?